apache/trafficserver/doc/reference/configuration/records.config.en.rst

   buffering at the SSL layer.
 The default of ``0`` means to always write all available data into a single SSL record.

+  A value of ``-1`` means TLS record size is dynamically determined.
+The strategy employed is to use small TLS records that fit into a single TCP segment for the first ~1 MB of data, but, increase the record size to 16 KB after that to optimize throughput.
+The record size is reset back to a single segment after ~1 second of inactivity and the record size ramping mechanism is repeated again.

 .. ts:cv:: CONFIG proxy.config.ssl.session_cache INT 2

 	Enables the SSL Session Cache: